corda/cdl-example/README.md

     }
 ```

-## Principle: Clarity and structure over duplicate code

-By spliting the verifications into the sub verify functions there is some duplication, eg multiple when statements on Command(), but the principle is that it is better to have some duplication if it allows better clarity and structure, because better clarity and structure leads to lower risk, easier to understand and implement Smart Contracts.
+By splitting the verification into the sub-verify functions there is some duplication, eg multiple `when` statements on `command.value`, but the principle is that it is better to have some duplication if it allows better clarity and structure, because better clarity and structure leads to lower risk, easier to understand and implement Smart Contracts.

 ## Standardised mechanisms to implement each type of constraint

-For each sub verify function we aim for a standard structure to test that type of constraint.
+For each sub-verify function we aim for a standard structure to implement that type of constraint.
 The idea being that any Cordapp should be able to follow the same structure and just change the details of the conditions.
 For example, the code for verifying Status constraints looks like this:

 ```kotlin
     fun verifyStatusConstraints(tx: LedgerTransaction){